scala/scala-lang/blog/_posts/2017-05-23-whats-new-scala-native.md

 In this release, [@LukasKellenberger][@LukasKellenberger] introduced in [#539][#539] a new setting in the sbt plugin that lets users select what implementation of the garbage collector should be used.
-Currently, BoehGC and no GC are supported.
+Currently, it lets you select Boehm GC, or disable the garbage collector altogether.

 This work was done in preparation for [the improved GC that will be shipped with Scala Native 0.3][#726]!